Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-relational-database-models.md

 ## Creating the category

-First, let's start by creating a model and database by running the following command.
+First, start creating a model and database by running the following command.

 ```php
 php artisan make:model Category --migration